ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 - About not being able to understand Chinese:
    - [Unicode (Windows) Support for llama.cpp](https://github.com/josStorer/llama.cpp-unicode-windows) (thanks @josStorer for development)
    - [#issue 11](https://github.com/ymcui/Chinese-LLaMA-Alpaca/issues/11) (Thanks to @LainNya, @boholder, @hyperzlib and others for their solutions)
 - Regarding the slow generation: [#issue 51](https://github.com/ymcui/Chinese-LLaMA-Alpaca/issues/51) (thanks to @wscsjnhboy for the solution)

+##### Question 7: Chinese-LLaMA 13B model cannot be launched with llama.cpp, reporting inconsistent dimensions.

+Answer: This is related to the fact that the 13B model is split into two files with different sizes.
+See [Issue#133](https://github.com/ymcui/Chinese-LLaMA-Alpaca/issues/133).
+Users with strong hands-on skills can try to solve this issue using the method mentioned in the issue.
+On the other hand, the Chinese-LLaMA model itself is not designed for dialogue or interaction, but rather to provide a foundation for further fine-tuning on Chinese instruction tasks or other tasks.
+Therefore, it is not recommended to load the Chinese-LLaMA model with llama.cpp.

 ## Citation